 The packaging microclimate: how a bottle becomes a tiny sauna

 Even a well-made gummy can fail if the environment inside the final package drifts out of range.
-Think of the container as a small chamber with its own temperature and humidity profile.
-If that microclimate turns warm and humid, gummies soften, stick, and slump-sometimes without ever hitting what you’d consider “melt temperatures.”
+Picture the container as a small chamber with its own temperature and humidity profile.
+If that microclimate turns warm and humid, gummies soften, stick, and slump—sometimes without ever hitting what you'd consider “melt temperatures.”

 If you've ever seen a batch that was fine at pack-out but failed weeks later, the microclimate is a prime suspect.